missmatsuko/bcit/comp-2913-react-and-modern-javascript/1_assignment_stop-watch/README.md

 - [x] Display a button labeled “Reset”.
 This button resets the timer to 0 and stops the timer.

-- [ ] When the timer is 0, the “Stop” button should be re-labeled as “Start”. _Didn't these the same button._
+- [ ] When the timer is 0, the “Stop” button should be re-labeled as “Start”. _Didn't use the same button._

 - [x] Make sure to test it, to avoid bugs.
 What happens if the Start button is clicked multiple times?
 How about if the Stop button is clicked multiple times?